The Crisis Threatening Traditional Values In The Martial Arts

-For nearly all my adult life, I've taught martial arts professionally and operated full-time martial arts schools... so I know EXACTLY what challenges you face, day in and day out.
+For nearly all my adult life, I've taught martial arts professionally and operated martial arts schools... so I know EXACTLY what challenges you face, day in and day out.

-Yesterday, I told you that the only way to preserve traditional martial arts values in this industry is for like-minded instructors band together.
+For nearly all my adult life, I’ve taught martial arts professionally and operated full-time martial arts schools… so I know EXACTLY what challenges you face, day in an, I told you that the only way to preserve traditional martial arts values in this industry is for like-minded instructors band together.

 But before I tell you how we’re doing that, I feel it’s important to explain to you how I ended up launching this huge project (which has taken me the better part of a year to realize) and how exactly that can benefit you as a school owner.

-“Oh No… Not Another Damn Consulting Company!”
+“Oh No… Not Another Damned Consulting Company!”

-Sorry for the strong language, but back when I was just running my schools, do you know how tired I got of people in the industry trying to get into my wallet?
+Back when I was just running my schools, do you know how tired I got of people in the industry trying to get into my wallet?

 Sure you do – because you probably feel the same way.
 And that’s why, ten years ago, I could have never, ever imagined myself doing what I do now… running a popular martial arts business blog, providing online coaching to hundreds of school owners, and helping new school owners find their way through a minefield of conflicting information and advice.